 This post may contain affiliate or referral links, meaning I may earn a sales commission at no extra cost to you.
 Please see my full affiliate disclosure here.

-Now that fall is here and the days are starting to get colder, you may be starting to think about packing hot lunches for school instead of cold sandwiches, salads, and other late summer options.
+Now that fall is here and the days are starting to get colder, you may be starting to think about packing easy hot lunches for school instead of cold sandwiches, salads, and other late summer options.
 But what should you pack and how should you do it?

 On a cool, crisp day, your child is sure to appreciate a nice warm homemade lunch.
 With these hot lunch ideas and packing tips, you will soon be a lunchtime hero.